solidi/writing/04-the-springboard-pattern.md

 Another example on Android is the concept of isolated activities.
 Each activity should be able to launched in isolation taking only what it needs to survive an experience.
 If features are built in isolated activities, the software acquire pieces of an application that can be easily reconfigured to taste.

-Finally with the latest versions of the Android, its tooling have significantly improved.
+Finally with the latest versions of Android, its tooling have significantly improved.
 Independent modules allow for building abilities which significantly decrease build time.
 Setups that use flavored code organization may cause building delays especially if the product dimensions are extensive.

 Before we conclude, there are drawbacks to consider.